 It's not just the cover.
 If we look inside the three little black books, we find a layout that many would probably call "boring."
 But to me, they are a master class in effective minimalism.

-The font is Optima.
+The heading font is Optima.
 It's an aggressively functional font.
-Clean and plain and easy to read, both sans serif and yet also a little serif-y, meant to be used both for headings and body text.
+Clean and plain and easy to read, both sans serif and yet also a little serif-y, even meant to be also used for body text.
 Extremely middle of the road, almost totally lacking any character.
 But in a book so committed to stark minimalism, what font could be better?
+The body text is in Univers, a similarly understated choice.
 Optima blew up in the 80's and eventually became really overused.
 But Traveller got to it first, and there's really no better choice for its style.

 These first few books have no artwork.
 Just a few diagrams (in fact, this is literally all of them).
 But Traveller has never been about "the look."
 Here's an illustration from an early Traveller product (drawn by William H. Keith Jr.).